“Boxing as Therapy: Improving the Quality of Life for Parkinson’s Patients”

 Parkinson’s disease: an improvement in fifteen weeks thanks to boxing

 After these 15 weeks, nine of the 10 participants improved their score on the Parkinson’s Disease Rating Scale, a tool used to measure the progression and severity of the disease.
 They also reported reduced fatigue and improved sleep.
 While the training was sometimes intensive, no one reported muscle soreness or injury.
 The ten participants all managed to complete the program, following almost all of the sessions.
-“In fact, after completing the study, they all decided to buy the machine and have it installed at their home.“, says Dr. Cruickshank.
+“In fact, following completing the study, they all decided to buy the machine and have it installed at their home.“, says Dr. Cruickshank.

 Boxing: a sport that combines different benefits for people with Parkinson’s disease

 According to this specialist, the practice of this sport has several benefits for people with Parkinson’s disease.
 “In the past I’ve worked with people with Parkinson’s and we did exercises in a gym and then a computerized cognitive training program and another for the social aspect, he explains.
-With boxing we can combine all of thisHe believes that programs could be offered at home or in specialized establishments.
+With boxing we can combine all of thisHe believes that programs might be offered at home or in specialized establishments.
 Before that, other trials will be carried out with larger groups of participants to confirm these results.

 1683163003